khan5ula/homepage/src/content/posts/post-06.md

 ---
 title: 'Getting the source directory path in C'
 url: 'get-source-directory-path-in-c'
-description: 'Turned out I had never really thought about how to find the source code directory with a running C application.
-Here's how I did it.'
+description: 'Turned out I had never really thought about how to find the source code directory with a running C application.'
 published: true
 pubDate: 21/11/2023
 author: 'Kristian Hannula'